Racing

 Line Choice

-In this section, the faster lap (green) takes a noticeably tighter entry into Turn 5.
-The main reason is the grade reversal at the crest.
-Approaching the top, the priority is to have the car straight and settled when it unloads.
-By entering slightly more inside, the green line can exit toward the outside in one smooth arc, keeping the chassis stable as it crosses the crest.
-If the car is still turning across the top, the sudden weight unload can cause the rear to step out under throttle.
-The green line avoids this by maintaining a consistent trajectory from entry to exit, eliminating the need to reset steering mid-corner and allowing for an earlier, more confident throttle application.
+In this section, the faster lap (green) takes a slightly tighter entry into Turn 5 due to the grade reversal at the crest.
+The priority is having the car straight and settled as it unloads.
+By entering more inside, the green line exits outward in one smooth arc, keeping the chassis stable over the crest.
+This avoids turning during weight unload, reducing the risk of rear instability and allowing for an earlier, more confident throttle application.

 Turn 5 lateral g comparison